American Red Cross: Hurricane Katrina controversy

-In March, 2006, investigations of allegations of fraud and theft by volunteers and contractors within ARC Katrina operations were launched by the Louisiana Attorney-General and the Federal Bureau of Investigation (FBI).
+In March 2006, investigations of allegations of fraud and theft by volunteers and contractors within ARC Katrina operations were launched by the Louisiana Attorney-General and the Federal Bureau of Investigation (FBI).
 In response, ARC increased its internal and external education of the organization's fraud and a waste hotline for confidential reporting to a third-party agency.
 The organization also elected to implement a background check policy for all volunteers and staff, starting in 2006.

 In April 2006, an unnamed former ARC official leaked reports made by the International Committee of the Red Cross and the British Red Cross.
 Such reports are typical of a large-scale disaster relief operation involving other national Red Cross societies to solicit their input, but are usually confidential and not released to the general public.
 These particular reports were particularly critical of ARC operations in Katrina-affected regions, although the British Red Cross report strongly praised ARC volunteers for their efforts.

-Question of spending in Haitian earthquake relief

-After the 2010 Haiti earthquake, the Red Cross raised $490 million in relief donations.
-The charts put to the press claim that a substantial amount was spent in the years following, but first-person accounts share another story.
-As of 2015, a total of six homes were built.

 Storms controversy (Hurricane Sandy, Isaac, other major storms)

-In October 2014, independent public interest news broadcasters NPR and ProPublica published investigative reports on the Red Cross's handling of Hurricanes Sandy and Isaac, citing internal Red Cross documents and interviews with former Red Cross and government officials.
-It criticized the organization's response in failing to meet the immediate needs of victims.
-It also described "an organization so consumed with public relations that it hindered the charity's ability to provide disaster services".
+In October 2014, NPR and ProPublica published investigative reports on the American Red Cross's handling of Hurricanes Sandy and Isaac, based on internal Red Cross documents and interviews with former Red Cross and government officials.
+The reports alleged that public relations concerns affected aspects of the organization's disaster response".

-Other criticism included allegedly empty Red Cross trucks being driven around "just to be seen", an additional 200,000 meals being prepared to "drive up numbers" despite "most" of the meals going to waste, and "40 percent of available trucks [being] assigned to serve as backdrops for news conferences".
 Trevor Riggen, a Red Cross vice president, said he was "very proud of the services [the Red Cross] provided".
 He further stated that the "volume of services and the speed at which [the Red Cross] provided it speaks to the quality of service of the volunteers and staff on the ground".